t4ccer/cgt-tools/README.md

 Available on [pypi](https://pypi.org/project/cgt-py)

-Python interface is inteded as a thin wrapper for interactive exploration using notebook software like [Jupyter](https://jupyter.org/) rather than exhaustive searches of large search spaces.
+Python interface is intended as a thin wrapper for interactive exploration using notebook software like [Jupyter](https://jupyter.org/) rather than exhaustive searches of large search spaces.

 ## Credits